firasmidani/amiga/docs/_posts/2020-03-24-organization.md

 date: 2020-03-24 19:33:36
 ---

-Before you begin with your first analysis, you need to create a folder which will refer to as the __Working Directory__.
+Before you begin with your first analysis, you need to create a folder which we will refer to as the __Working Directory__.
 Here, I name my example as __experiment__.
 In this folder, you must have a __data__ sub-folder where you will save all of your data files that need to be analyzed.

 <br /><br />